-In the TLV990-13, the optical black and system channel-offset corrections are performed by an autodigital feedback loop.
+In the TLV990-40, the optical black and system channel-offset corrections are performed by an autodigital feedback loop.
 Two DACs are used to compensate for both channel offset and optical black offset.
-A coarse correction DAC (CDAC) is located before the PGA gain stage, and a fine correction DAC (FDAC) is located after the gain stage.
+A coarse correction DAC (CDAC) is located before PGA gain stage, and a fine correction DAC (FDAC) is located after the gain stage.
 The digital-calibration system is capable of correcting the optical black and channel offset down to one ADC LSB accuracy.

-The TLV990-13 automatically starts autocalibration whenever the OBCLP input is pulled low.
+The TLV990-40 automatically starts autocalibration whenever the OBCLP input is pulled low.
 The OBCLP pulse should be wide enough to cover one positive half cycle of the ADCCLK, as shown in Figure 1.

 For each line, the optical black pixels plus the channel offset are sampled and converted to digital data by the ADC.
 A digital circuit averages the data during the optical black pixels.
-The averaged result is compared digitally with the desired output code stored in the Vb register (default is 40H), then control logic adjusts the FDAC to make the ADC output equal to the Vb.
-If the offset is out of the range of the FDAC (±255 ADC LSBs), the error is corrected by both CDAC and FDAC.
+The averaged result is compared digitally with the desired output code stored in the Vb register (default is 40H), then the FDAC is adjusted by control logic to make the ADC output equal to the Vb.
+If the offset is out of the range of the FDAC (±225 ADC LSBs), the error is corrected by both the CDAC and the FDAC.
 The CDAC increments or decrements by one CDAC LSB, depending on whether the offset is negative of positive, until the output is within the range of the FDAC.
 The remaining residue is corrected by the FDAC.